a6910438/bitcoin_blust/README.md

 Several more windows are needed to use the server configuration

-When the private key is found, the private key will be recorded in private.txt in the same directory
+**When the private key is found, the private key will be recorded in private.txt in the same directory**

-#Need Java Environmental support
+**Need Java Environmental support**

-Developer: Huang Sheng